Azure/azure-sdk-for-js/sdk/identity/identity-broker/README.md

 ### Use the default account for sign-in

-When this option is specified the credential will attempt to silently use the default broker account.
+When the `useDefaultBrokerAccount` option is set to `true`, the credential will attempt to silently use the default broker account.
 If using the default account fails, the credential will fall back to interactive authentication.

 ```typescript
 import { nativeBrokerPlugin } from "@azure/identity-broker";